-Spain is part of the European Union and Euro zone and official currency is Euro.
+Spain is part of the European Union and Eurozone and the official currency is Euro.
 You should always pay attention when paying bills if you are coming from non-Euro countries and mind the exchange rate.
 (Xe.com).
 Major credit cards are accepted almost everywhere, but please do check card charges from your bank in foreign countries before the trip.
-It is always good to have some cash on you, especially when leaving a tip in the restaurant or for taxi ride.
+It is always good to have some cash on you, especially when leaving a tip in the restaurant or for a taxi ride.

 Read more: Money and Banks in Spain